-Abstract.
 The Embryonics project is inspired by some of the basic processes of molecular biology, such as the embryonic development of living beings.
-Transposing these processes in to digital electronic integrated circuits, we design artificial organisms endowed with properties typical of to the living world, such as self-repair and self-healing.
+Transposing these processes into digital electronic integrated circuits, we design artificial organisms endowed with properties typical of to the living world, such as self-repair and self-healing.

 In order to illustrate the original features of the Embryonics project, we define the cellular and molecular architecture of a giant artificial organism, the BioWatch.
-The hardware implementation of a microprogrammed version of our watch exploits a new reconfigurable tissue, the bio-inspired electronic wall or BioWall.
+The hardware implementation of our watch exploits a new reconfigurable tissue, the bio-inspired electronic wall or BioWall.